 Manusmirti codifies who is inside and outside the social order, called Chaturvarna.
 Chatuvarna is a hierarchy with the Priest class at the top and the Menial class at the bottom.
 Those outside of Chaturvarna are called Bahayas, excluded.
 The denotation of Bahayas is the Western equivalent of being a non-citizen.
 Bahayas were never meant to have rights under the social order.

 Bahayas are the present-day untouchables.
 To illustrate how the denotation of outsider plays out in current times, Ambedkar uses the example of the Balais.
 Balais is a sub-group of the Untouchables.
 The local caste Hindus attempted to force the Balais to confirm to caste rule.
 The Balais refused and the Hindus retaliated.
 Balais were not allowed to get water from village wells or cross land owned by Caste Hindus.
 Not being allowed to cross land owned by Hindus put some Balais cattle farmers out of business because the property of Caste Hindus surrounded their land.
 These draconian laws force Balais to leave local municipalities they had occupied for centuries.

 It is important to remember at the time of the persecution of the Balais there was no legal enforcement of the Caste System.
 Ambedkar illustrates how custom could be more powerful than the law.
 Every social group has habits in how they act, feel, and value various things.
 Even when a new individual joins the group, they are pressured into conformance.
-To challenge the group norm could lead the new entrant to become an outsider himself.
+Challenging the group norm could lead the new entrant to become an outsider himself.

 To counter the power of Chaturvarna propagated by custom, laws must be passed to destroy the Caste System actively.
 As one can see, the Protestant Reformation would not have been successful without laws separating church and state.
-Laws were also needed to make state superior to the church.
-Without an active degradation of church authority, it would have regained its place as supreme authority.
+Laws were also needed to make the state superior to the church.
+Without an active degradation of church authority, it would have regained its place as the supreme authority.